kuanrcl/MySQL_Cloud_Workshop/Lab1/Readme.md

 ![oac-14](img/oac-14.png)

-4. Next we are ready to build the dashboard on MDS HeatWave by selecting **Create->Project**
+4. Specify the connections details
 ![oac-15](img/oac-15.png)

+5. Next we are ready to build the dashboard on MDS HeatWave by selecting **Create->Project**

 5. Select **Create Data Set**
 ![oac-16](img/oac-16.png)